LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Filemaker Data Sources
 **********************

-Lasso Server allows access to FileMaker Server 7, 8, 9, 10, or 11 Advanced and
-FileMaker Server 9, 10, or 11 through the Lasso Connector for FileMaker SA.
+Lasso Server allows access to FileMaker Server 7-12 Advanced and FileMaker Server 9-12 through the Lasso Connector for FileMaker.
 Lasso provides several methods and options which are unique to FileMaker Server connections including ``-layoutResponse`` and ``-noValueLists``.

 Lasso is a predominantly data source-independent language.
 It does include many FileMaker specific tags which are documented in this chapter.
 However, all